 Section 11.1 Salary Schedules.
 All bargaining unit employees shall be classified pursuant to Addendum A and paid pursuant to Addendum B, which are made a part of this Agreement by reference.
-Effective the first full pay period of 2022, each wage step of the 2021 salary matrix will increase by 3%.
-Effective the first pay period of April 2022, each employee in the union employed on that date will be paid a one-time lump sum payment of \$1000.
+Effective the first full pay period of 2024, each wage step of the 2023 salary matrix will increase by 4%.

-Effective the first full pay period of 2023, each wage step of the 2022 salary matrix shall increase by 2%.
-Should the County provide a 2023 wage increase in excess of 2% to any other group of employees represented or non-represented, not including interest arbitration and the newly certified Public Defenders unit who have not received a wage increase since January 2020, the Union may request to re-open Article 11 for the sole purpose of discussing wages in 2023.
+Effective the first full pay period of 2025, each wage step of the 2024 salary matrix shall increase by 3%.
+Should the County provide a 2025 wage increase in excess of 3% to any other group of employees represented or non-represented, not including interest arbitration eligible groups, the Union may request to re-open Article 11 for the sole purpose of discussing wages in 2025.